interrogator/buzz/docs/table.md

 | speaker | `speaker` |

-So, `["l", "x", "speaker"]` will produce `lemma/wordclass/speaker`, which may look like `champion/noun/tony`.
+So, `show=["l", "x", "speaker"]` will produce `lemma/wordclass/speaker`, which may look like `champion/noun/sal`.
 Any additional metadata in your corpus can also be accessed and displayed.

 ### Showing surrounding tokens